 - Cats who live indoors still need to exhibit their natural behaviours to remain healthy

-- If you’re thinking of getting an indoor cat you will need to set up your home so that your cat physically and mentally healthy
+- If you’re thinking of getting an indoor cat you will need to set up your home so that your cat can keep physically and mentally healthy

 - Indoor cats can experience behavioural problems, but our advice can help